How to Have a Successful Start to the School Year.

 That old saying, “A goal without a plan is just a wish” is so true.
 In order to help your child have a successful start to their school year, it’s so important to have a plan.
 Start talking with your child now about what their day will look like.
 What time will they need to get up to be sure they fuel their brain with a breakfast that will carry them through to lunch?
 What will they take for lunch?
 How will they attack their homework assignments?
 What do you both want this school year to look like?

-- Make A List - list all of the things that you need to do before the meet and greet with your child's teacher and then plan which day you are going to tackle them.
-For example, one day you might google different recipes that you think your child would like and save them to try.
-The same goes for lunch ideas.
-Another day, think about what helped your child the most last year and stock up on those items, i.e. my son LOVED Chewy Tubes and it couldn't be just any chewy tube, it had to be the yellow ones :)
+Sit down with your child and list all of the things that you need to do before the meet and greet with your child's teacher and then plan which day you are going to tackle them.
+For example, one day go to get school supplies, another day, think about what helped your child the most last year and stock up on those items, i.e. my son LOVED Chewy Tubes and it couldn't be just any chewy tube, it had to be the yellow ones.

-- Revisit their IEP - Now's the time to pull out last year's IEP and revise it so that before your meeting with your child's teacher, you are all set.
+Now's the time to pull out last year's IEP or 504 and revise it so that before your meeting with your child's teacher, you are all set.
 Go into your meeting well armed and ready to advocate for your child.
 After all, you are all they have.